hello-jason/portfolio/source/blog/2015-03-28-how-to-install-latest-imagemagick-on-centos.html.md

 ---
-title: How to install latest ImageMagick on CentOS
+title: How to install latest ImageMagick version on CentOS
 date: 2015-03-28 18:43 UTC
 tags:
 ---